 Beyond what’s visible or audible, DEMS also helps detect and manage metadata, such as GPS coordinates, timestamps, or device IDs, that might unintentionally reveal sensitive locations or patterns.
 AI-based analysis ensures these identifiers are flagged and appropriately masked before evidence sharing or disclosure.

-By addressing these multiple layers of information — visual, textual, audio, and metadata — AI-powered redaction in DEMS provides a comprehensive approach to data privacy.
+By addressing these multiple layers of information — visual, textual, audio, and metadata — AI-powered redaction in DEMS provides a layered approach to data privacy.
 It ensures organizations meet global compliance standards like GDPR, HIPAA, and CJIS, while maintaining chain of custody and evidence authenticity.

 Maintaining Evidence Integrity and Compliance